Sharaborina/LSML_BERT_ML_service/README.txt

 6) type sentence (for example, "My [MASK] is so cute.")

+# 5. It was written a simple HTML front end.
+In the input form user should enter a masked text.
-# 5. After running the docker you can check HTML frontend part using this link: http://localhost:4000/
+After running the docker you can check HTML frontend part using this link: http://localhost:4000/ The service which is responsible for the html frontend is called client-html_frontend.